styleguidist/react-styleguidist/docs/Webpack.md

 }
 ```

-Or if you want to merge it with other options:
+Or, merge it with other options:

 ```javascript
 module.exports = {